mosip/documentation/docs/Registration-client---Real-bio-metric-service-integration.md

-# Registration client - Real biometric device integration
+# Registration Client - Real Biometric Device Integration
    This document contains information regarding the installation of biometric devices and how to register the biometric device for capturing the biodata.

-## REQUIRED BINARIES
+## Required Binaries
    * SyncbyteMosipRDServiceSetup.exe
    * MosipClient_Debug.rar

 ### SyncbyteMosipRDServiceSetup.exe
 This is the service application which we have to run in order to install the driver dependencies of the concerned biometric devices, upon successful installation of this binary it will start an ever running service named SYNCBYTEMOSIPRDSERVICE.

 ### MosipClient_Debug.rar
 Upon unzipping this file you will find a runnable binary named MosipCleint.exe among other dependency files.

 **MosipCleint.exe**

 Run this client application you will be prompted with a client UI <br/>
 		![Biometric service UI ](_images/registration/mdm_integ_01.png)

 MosipClient application is a client-side application which will be used to register the biometric devices such as fingerprint capturing device or iris capturing device to the **SYNCBYTEMOSIPRDSERVICE** which is running in the background.